-We are currently conducting the randomized, multi-center Phase I/II HOPE-Duchenne clinical trial which is designed to evaluate the safety and preliminary efficacy of CAP-1002 in approximately 24 patients with cardiomyopathy associated with DMD.
+We are currently conducting the randomized, controlled, multi-center Phase I/II HOPE-Duchenne clinical trial which is designed to evaluate the safety and preliminary efficacy of CAP-1002 in approximately 24 patients with cardiomyopathy associated with DMD.
 Patients are randomized in a 1:1 ratio to receive either CAP-1002 or usual care available for DMD-associated cardiomyopathy.
 In patients receiving CAP-1002, a dose of 25 million cells will be infused into each of the three main coronary arteries (75 million cells total), which will allow for CAP-1002 to be delivered to large areas of the myocardium.
 Efficacy will be evaluated according to several metrics, including cardiac MRI.
-We expect to complete enrollment of the HOPE-Duchenne trial in the third quarter of 2016 and to report top-line six-month results in the first quarter of 2017.
+We announced the completion of enrollment of 25 patients in the HOPE-Duchenne trial in September of 2016 and we expect to report top-line six-month results early in the second quarter of 2017.
+To date, the HOPE trial's Data Safety Monitoring Board (DSMB) has completed four safety reviews recommending that the trial continue without change.
 This study is funded in part through a grant award from CIRM in the amount of approximately \$3.4 million.
 In April 2015, the FDA granted Orphan Drug designation to CAP-1002 for the treatment of DMD.